pokealarm/pokealarm/docs/configuration/filters/index.rst

 Introduction
 -------------------------------------

-A **Filter** is what PA uses to decide if it is worth of a notification or not.
+A **Filter** object is what PA uses to decide if it is worth of a notification or not.
 When PA receives a new Event, it is compared one by one against the Filters.
 When PA finds a matching Filter, it triggers a notification.

 .. note:: By default, PA processes Filters in the order they are listed in the
          filters file and only triggers on the first match.
 You can override